quantumlib/Qualtran/docs/reference/qualtran/Bloq.md

   programming.
 For example, it is analogous to function declarations in a C header (`*.h`) file.

-  This is the only manditory method (property) you must implement to inherit from `Bloq`.
+  This is the only mandatory method (property) you must implement to inherit from `Bloq`.
 You can optionally implement additional methods to encode more information about this bloq.